 Please visit the Healthy Teenage Relationship page on Somerset Survivors – it provides information on healthy teenage relationships, warning signs of abuse to look out for and the kind of help and assistance available.

 Knife Crime: Knife crime is crime involving a knife.
-It’s a crime to threaten someone with a knife or carry a knife as a weapon in a robbery or burglary.
-Police can search you if they think you’re carrying a knife.
+It is a crime to threaten someone with a knife or carry a knife as a weapon in a robbery or burglary.
+Police can search you if they think you are carrying a knife.
 Some knives are offensive weapons and are banned in public places.
 A knife crime campaign was launched in September 2021 with a bid to raise awareness about the dangers of carrying a knife and report knife crime incidents across the county.
-To know more about knife crime and the campaign, please visit our Somerset and Knife Crime page
+To know more about knife crime and the campaign, please visit our Somerset and Knife Crime page.

 Contact the team